fosterful/scheduler/README.md

    > Note: On Mac, make sure to append `:docker-compose.mac.yml` to `COMPOSE_FILE` to take advantage of cached volumes

 3. Run `docker-compose up`
-4. Open a browser to localhost:3000 verify the app is up.
+4. Open a browser to localhost:3000 to verify that the app is up.

 ### Helpful Docker Commands